Antonin Scalia: Criminal law

 Scalia believed the death penalty to be constitutional.
 He dissented in decisions that hold the death penalty unconstitutional as applied to certain groups, such as those who were under the age of 18 at the time of offense.
 In Thompson v.
 Oklahoma (1988), he dissented from the Court's ruling that the death penalty could not be applied to those aged 15 at the time of the offense, and the following year authored the Court's opinion in Stanford v.
 Kentucky, sustaining the death penalty for those who killed at age 16.
 However, in 2005, the Court overturned Stanford in Roper v.
 Simmons, and Scalia again dissented, mocking the majority's claims that a national consensus had emerged against the execution of those who killed while underage, noting that less than half of the states that permitted the death penalty prohibited it for underage killers.
 He castigated the majority for including in their count states that had abolished the death penalty entirely, stating that doing so was "rather like including old-order Amishmen in a consumer-preference poll on the electric car.
 Of course they don't like it, but that sheds no light whatever on the point at issue".
 In 2002, in Atkins v.
-Virginia, the Court ruled the death penalty unconstitutional as applied to mentally retarded people.
-Scalia dissented, stating that it would not have been considered cruel or unusual to execute mildly mentally retarded people at the time of the 1791 adoption of the Bill of Rights and that the Court had failed to show that a national consensus had formed against the practice.
+Virginia, the Court ruled the death penalty unconstitutional as applied to intellectually disabled people.
+Scalia dissented, stating that it would not have been considered cruel or unusual to execute mildly intellectually disabled people at the time of the 1791 adoption of the Bill of Rights and that the Court had failed to show that a national consensus had formed against the practice.

 Scalia strongly disfavored the Court's ruling in Miranda v.
 Arizona, which held that a confession by an arrested suspect who had not been advised of their rights was inadmissible in court, and he voted to overrule Miranda in the 2000 case of Dickerson v.
 United States but was in a minority of two with Justice Clarence Thomas.
 Calling the Miranda decision a "milestone of judicial overreaching", Scalia stated that the Court should not fear to correct its mistakes.

 Although, in many areas, Scalia's approach was unfavorable to criminal defendants, he took the side of defendants in matters involving the Confrontation Clause of the Sixth Amendment, which guarantees defendants the right to confront their accusers.
 In multiple cases, Scalia wrote against laws that allowed alleged victims of child abuse to testify behind screens or by closed-circuit television.
 In a 2009 case, Scalia wrote the majority opinion in Melendez-Diaz v.
 Massachusetts, holding that defendants must have the opportunity to confront lab technicians in drug cases and that a certificate of analysis is not enough to prove a substance was a drug.